 4. In the Change Style window, click the pencil-shaped quick edit button.

 Quick Edit groups layers into six categories—land, water, roads, boundary, buildings, and nature.
 The tool makes it easy to style all the layers within a group at once.
-Quick Edit is only available with Esri vector basemaps.

 Before we started changing the colors, we found Maria’s favorite place in the world—Cape Town, South Africa.
 We couldn’t resist those cute mini maps.
 And we also wanted to see our color choices at different visible ranges.